Chipping Campden railway station

-Chipping Campden, or for most of its existence simply Campden, is a closed railway station on the Cotswold Line, which served the town of Chipping Campden in Gloucestershire, England.
+Chipping Campden, or for most of its existence simply Campden, is a former railway station on the Cotswold Line, which served the town of Chipping Campden in Gloucestershire, England.

+History

 The Oxford, Worcester and Wolverhampton Railway was opened in stages.
-The section between Evesham and Wolvercot Junction, to the north of Oxford, was opened on 4 June 1853; the station at Campden was opened at the same time, and was originally named Mickleton.
-It was later renamed Campden, and in February 1952 became Chipping Campden.
+The section between Evesham and Wolvercot Junction, to the north of Oxford, was opened on 4 June 1853; the station at Campden was opened at the same time and was named Mickleton.
+It was later renamed Campden and became Chipping Campden in February 1952.
 It closed on 3 January 1966.

-Reopening proposals
+The site today

+The Cotswold Line is still in operation, with trains between Oxford and Hereford passing through the former station site; all buildings and platforms have been demolished.

 There are proposals for a new station at Chipping Campden.